 It’s possible to turn your documents able to be edited offline.
 But first, you need to install the extension for Google Chrome that allows you to do this.
 It’s important to remember that you can edit one document per time and not all of them at once.

-At the same time, you can download your document in common formats (such as .docx, .pdf, .odf or .rtf), and keep editing it in other platforms.
+At the same time, you can download your document in common formats (such as .docx, .pdf, .of, or .rtf) and keep editing it on other platforms.

 Forget about losing documents because the power went off, or your computer shut down by no motive.
 Every time you finish writing something in your document, Google Docs automatically saves it.
 So if you are a forgetful person and never hit the Save button, this is a perfect setting for you.

 In fact, because of this auto-save feature, there isn’t a save button anywhere in the interface.
-It’s a lifesaver, right?
+So it’s a lifesaver, right?

 Collaboration in real-time

-As Drag is a collaborative tool, we also love that Google Docs has the same purpose as we do.
-This is a great feature for teams that need to collaborate in documents.
-Google Docs allows you to share just documents, while with Google Drive you can share whole folders containing documents.
+As Drag is a collaborative tool, we also love that Google Docs has the same purpose.
+This is a great feature for teams that need to collaborate on documents.
+In addition, Google Docs allows you to share just documents, while with Google Drive, you can share whole folders containing documents.

 There are three collaboration features inside Docs, useful to teams: sharing, commenting, and editing in real-time.

-With a regular word editor, you have to send a copy of the document to the person (or people) so they can have a look and edit too.
+With a regular word editor, you have to send a copy of the document to the person (or people) to have a look and edit too.
 This ends up creating a lot of versions of the file, which is something that leads to time loss.

-To share a document, access the tab “File”, then “Share”.
-You can either type the email addresses or click on Get “Shareable Link”.
-This increases security because you can certainly know that only the people you are inserting or sending the link to will have access to the document.
+To share a document, access the tab “File,” then “Share.”
+Then, you can either type the email addresses or click on Get “Shareable Link.”
+This increases security because you can certainly know that only the people you are inserting or sending the link to will access the document.

 - View: People can only visualize the document in real-time.
 But it’s not possible to type, download, copy, print, exclude, or any other action along with Google Docs.

-- Comment: Allows the person to add comments over the document.
+- Comment: This allows the person to add comments over the document.
 Commonly useful for reviews and documents that need to be pre-approved.

 - Edit: The editors have full control of the document, and all the options are enabled for them.
 It’s ideal for teams that are writing together.

-Besides, you can click on “Advanced” to set other relevant options such as “Prevent editors from changing access”.
-This will unable to send the document to other people that you don’t want that have access.
+Besides, you can click on “Advanced” to set other relevant options such as “Prevent editors from changing access.”
+This will enable you to send the document to other people you don’t want access to.

 Editing in real-time is a collaboration tool that saves time and reworks.
 As Google Docs is online, it was possible to add this amazing feature, salvation for many teams.
 By the way, 50 is the maximum number of users that can edit the same document simultaneously.
 So if you are part of a big team, it will certainly work for you.

 Maybe you might think that lots of people editing something at the same time can turn messy, right?
-So the chatting tool and the comments are important for communication, and to avoid mistakes while collaborating on that document.
+So the chatting tool and the comments are important for communication and avoid mistakes while collaborating on that document.

 Note that only people who have access to this document can make notes to make notes.

-All the comments boxes stay available on the right-side panel, and they can be replied.
+All the comments boxes stay available on the right-side panel, and users can reply them to.
 You can also mention someone in the team by typing @ and the email or name of the person.
-After doing the action that was requested, click on “Resolve”, then the comment will disappear.
+After doing the action that the user requested, click on “Resolve,” then the comment will disappear.

 A new document on Google Docs from scratch

-Now that you know why Google Docs is a great word processor, take a time to learn how to manage this tool by creating documents from scratch.
+Now that you know why Google Docs is a great word processor, take the time to learn how to manage this tool by creating documents from scratch.

 Step 1: Creating docs

-First of all, you need to access Google Docs homepage https://docs.google.com/document/.
-Then you can choose between two options: the plus symbol with a blank document, or a template.
-A new document will automatically open.
+First of all, you need to access the Google Docs homepage https://docs.google.com/document/.
+Then you can choose between two options: the plus symbol with a blank document or a template.
+After that, a new document will automatically open.